This week was a tough one. No other way to slice it. Lawless internal bedlam.

 Write every day.

 If I accomplished little else last week, I can say I hung on and kept writing.
 I showed up.
-Well, actually, I sent in my android writer self.
+Well, actually, I sent in my automaton writer self.